Optical interpretation of linear-optics superradiance and subradiance: Superradiant decay rate as a function of the switch-off duration

 The meaning of Eq.\,(\ref{eq.Sokolov}) is clear: Each Fourier component of the initial field propagates through the cloud until the scattering position $\bm{r}$, propagation during which it undergoes attenuation and dephasing following Beer's law.
 Then it is scattered at position $\bm{r}$ with some probability and associated dephasing given by the atomic polarizability (\ref{eq.alphatild}).
 Finally, it propagates again through the atomic cloud until it escapes the sample.
 The whole process acts as a linear transfer function, which applies to the frequency components of the incident field.
 The temporal dependence is recovered by a Fourier transform and the intensity is computed by taking the squared modulus.
 Then all possible scattering positions are summed up.

 This model is valid for a single scattering only, since there is only one scattering term.
 Moreover, it uses the standard polarizability and scattering cross-section of a bare atom, without any shift or change due to its neighbors: it is thus valid in the dilute limit only.
 Finally, the intensity is summed over the scattering positions, i.e. interference effects are neglected, which is valid only for off-axis scattering averaged over the disorder configurations.
 When all these conditions are fulfilled, the LD theory describes well the superradiant dynamics at the switch-on and off \cite{Guerin:2019, Weiss:2021}.
+Note that the results do not depend on the observation direction if the atomic sample is spherically symmetric, which is the case we will consider here, with a Gaussian density profile.